 Protection and Advocacy for People with Disabilities, Inc.

 Kathleen Warthen is the policy attorney for Protection and Advocacy for People with Disabilities, Inc. (P&A).
 P&A is a statewide, nonprofit advocacy organization whose purpose is to promote the legal, civil, and human rights of people with disabilities.
 The State of South Carolina has designated P&A to serve as the federally-mandated Protection and Advocacy System for the state.
 Kathleen is currently serving on the Employment First Study Committee, and supervises the Representative Payee program at P&A, which investigates financial exploitation of beneficiaries of Social Security.

 Shannon Watson was born, raised and resides in Holly Hill, South Carolina.
 She is currently a Certified Investigator (Contractor) for the National Youth Advocate Program of Charleston, Community Violence Liaison for Berkeley County at My Sister’s House, Incorporated, Certified Benefits Counselor for SC Thrive, Certified Victim Service Provider and South Carolina Notary Public.
 She is married to Corey Watson, and they are the proud parents to two children.
 She graduated from Charleston Southern University in 2004.
 She obtained her Bachelor of Science Degree in Psychology with a minor in Sociology.
 She has graduate hours in Counseling from Webster University and South University.
 She has experience working with children in foster care and behavioral issues, low income families, along with women and children facing domestic violence.
 She is married to Reverend Corey Watson, and they are proud parents to two children.

-Vice President of Children’s Ministries
+Executive Vice President of Program Development

 Child Abuse Prevention Association